dacostadacosta/power-outage-analysis/README.md

-# When Will the Power Return?
+# When Will Power Return?
 By Andrew DaCosta

 ## Introduction